-When we start to see gray, silver, and white hair, the pigment cells in our hair follicles have started to die.
+When we see gray, silver, and white hair, the pigment cells in our hair follicles have started to die.
 This gradual decline of pigment cells can be due to age, genetics, or other biological factors.

-The fragility of gray, silver, white and African American hair
+The fragility of gray, silver, white, and African American hair

 Proper care is critical if your hair is both gray and natural.

-Deep conditioners do the trick
+Deep conditioners do the trick.